-The program is primarily oriented towards K–12 classroom teachers but we are open to applicants representing varied institutional perspectives.
-We do recommend that all applicants have a teaching context in which to apply programmatic resources and learning.
-If you do apply from another educational context, please tell us how you anticipate benefiting from the program and applying the program to your specific work and teaching.
+The program is primarily oriented towards K–12 classroom teachers, but we are open to applicants representing varied institutional perspectives.
+We recommend that all applicants have a teaching context in which to apply programmatic resources and learning.
+If you apply from another educational context, please tell us how you anticipate benefiting from the program and applying the program to your specific work and teaching.

-Can I apply to Art21 Educators if I am a not an art or humanities teacher (math, science, etc.)?
+Can I apply to Art21 Educators if I am a not an art teacher?

 Yes.
-K–12 teachers from all subject areas are eligible to apply for the program.
+Teachers from all subject areas are eligible and encouraged to apply for the program.

-Can I apply to Art21 Educators if I am an educator living outside the United States, Canada, or Mexico?
+Can I apply to Art21 Educators if I am an educator living outside of North America?